Exposure to World War II and Its Labor Market Consequences over the Life Cycle: The Effect of Displacement across Cohorts

-The gap between displaced and non-displaced males shrinks for younger cohorts and turns positive for cohorts who entered school after displacement.
+The gap between displaced and non-displaced males shrinks for even younger cohorts and in fact turns positive for cohorts who entered school after displacement, in line with earlier results for the cohort born 1944-49 \citep{Bauer2013}.
 Such positive effects could result from the loss of land, which led the children of displaced persons to seek work outside of agriculture, thereby increasing the importance of educational investment \citep{Bauer2013}.
 Moreover, the experience of losing property might have encouraged displaced people to invest in ``portable assets'' such as education \citep{Brenner1981,Becker2020}.

-Similar patterns emerge for women: Displaced women born around 1930 suffered high educational losses of about 0.4 years, while women displaced at young age had higher educational attainment than their non-displaced counterparts.
-The gap between the displaced and the non-displaced opens later for women than men, around the 1926/27 cohort, perhaps because women in earlier cohorts were more likely to have completed their education when the war began (as they had, on average, lower education than men).
-Moreover, women's educational careers were less directly interrupted by the war, while the military draft forced men to postpone further educational investments.
+Similar patterns emerge for women: Displaced women born around 1930 suffered educational losses of about 0.4 years, while women displaced at young age had higher educational attainment than their non-displaced counterparts.
+The gap between the displaced and the non-displaced opened later for women than men, around the 1926/27 cohort, perhaps because most women in earlier cohorts had completed their education when the war began (as they had, on average, lower education than men).
+Moreover, women's educational careers were less directly interrupted by the war, while military service forced men to postpone further educational investments.

-One drawback of the 1970 census data is that we cannot observe parental education.
-However, we observe similar patterns in the GHS in regressions that condition on parental covariates (see Appendix Table \ref{tab:displacement_educ_LVS}).
-We also verify in the GHS that the educational gap between displaced and non-displaced in the 1929-31 cohort opens only with displacement (see Appendix Figure \ref{fig:displ_education}).
+One drawback of the 1970 census data is that we cannot control for parental background.
+However, we observe similar patterns in the GHS in regressions that condition on parental education (see Online Appendix Table \ref{tab:displacement_educ_LVS}): the effect of displacement on educational attainment was moderately negative (positive) for males (females) born in 1919-21, strongly negative for both sexes in the 1929-31 cohort, and positive (but non-significant) for those born in 1939-41, who started their school careers after displacement.
+We also verify in the GHS that the educational gap between displaced and non-displaced in the 1929-31 cohort opens only with displacement (see Online Appendix Figure \ref{fig:displ_education}).

+Beyond the displaced, Figure \ref{fig:displ_education_main} also illustrates that the secular expansion of education was halted and reversed for cohorts born around 1930.
+These cohorts suffered from school closures and a lack of apprenticeships in the postwar years \citep{Mueller2004}.
+Our results thus also testify to the cohort-wide educational costs of WWII, documented in \cite{Ichino2004}.

+\paragraph{Employment.} Displacement had little impact on the retirement behavior of men who experienced WWII as young adults (see previous section), but how did it affect women or older cohorts?
+We use an individual's last employment to define an indicator that takes the value of one for years in which an individual has left gainful employment (``employment exit'').